MrYsLab/pseudo-microbit/docs/pycharm_install.md

 your micro:bit MicroPython source files.
 These files will be located within your project's directory, which you can access from the PyCharm interface.

+Click on the Plus sign button to create a new PyCharm project.
+The New Project dialog will appear.